synthpop-galaxy/synthpop/docs/source/models.rst

 Models
 ======

+In the code, each Model option exists as a directory in ``synthpop/modules``.
 A model is defined by a collection of populations.
 Each population is further described by the following 5 modules: